How Spot and Handle Social Climbers: Examples & Solutions

 And that’s because social climbers are rarely at the top, but almost always struggling for the middle-of-the-road social slots.

-2. The Posturing Guys
+2. Posturing Climbers

 Now here is another gem of social climbing tech.